-- Read one or more of the books in the suggested reading list and resource list. - Read one or more of the blogs on the list of resources. - Visit one or more of the websites listed in the trip resource section.
+- Read one or more of the books in the suggested reading list and resource list. - Listen to one or more of the blogs on the list of resources. - Visit one or more of the websites listed in the Trip Resources section.